Kevin-Peralta-Martinez/Network-Science/README.md

 subroutines_structural_and_spectral_properties.f90
 ```

-here you can find subroutines for the computation of the same structural, spectral, and eigenvector properties of the previous notebooks.
+here you can find subroutines for the computation of the same structural, spectral, and eigenvector properties of the previous notebooks. <br>
 Once you choose the model, you can use the subroutines of subroutines_structural_and_spectral_properties.f90 and perform in parallel for optimization <br>
 ```bash
 ifort -O3 -qopenmp -o executable_name name_of_your_program.f90 -i8 -lmkl_intel_lp64 -lmkl_intel_thread -lmkl_core -lpthread -lm